 Washington DC was a lot smaller than I was expecting, but it’s still a great place to travel alone in the US.
 It has excellent public transport and all of the historical sights and museums are basically within walking distance of each other.
 I loved all of the free attractions in Washington too, including the Smithsonian Museums and Zoo.
 I was there for three nights, but could have easily stayed longer.

 Related post: My budget guide to Washington DC

 Nashville is such a cool city and yes, one of the best places to travel alone in the US for solo female travellers.
 There is plenty of country music-related attractions, excellent restaurants and live music performances happening daily.
 I loved being able to eat barbecue for lunch while listening to live music.
 I found it easy to walk around Nashville too and the public transport was easy to navigate.
-Highly recommend visiting!
+Highly recommend visiting for a solo trip.

 Related post: Two days in Nashville

 I’ve visited LA three times now: twice solo and once with friends.
-Although I had one of the best trips ever in LA with my friends, I still think it’s a great place to travel alone in the US.
+Although I had one of the best trips ever to LA with my friends, I still think it’s a great place to travel alone in the US.
 However, when I visited solo I did rely on tours (like this one and this one) to see a lot of the sights; whereas with my friends we took Lyfts and Ubers around the city.
 I have also stayed in both Banana Bungalow LA properties now and they’re both fantastic, with daily events.